pascal-fb-martin/houseportal/README.md

 used when interfacing with the HomeDepot service.

 ```
-const char *houseconfig_update (const char *text);
+const char *houseconfig_update (const char *text, const char *reason);
+const char *houseconfig_save   (const char *text, const char *reason);
 ```

-This function provides a replacement configuration.
-This is typically used after the user edited and posted a new configuration.
-The module first proceed with the decoding of the JSON data.
-If successful, the string is saved to the configuration file.
-On return the application can then start accessing and applying the new configuration.
+These two functions update the current configuration.
+This is typically used after the user has edited and posted a new configuration using the application's own user interface.
+The `reason` parameter is used in events, to identify what caused the update.
+That parameter can be null or an empty string.

+The JSON data is decoded first.
+If successful, the configuration is saved to the depot service or to the local configuration file.

+The houseconfig_update() function also activates the new configuration, while the houseconfig_save() does not.
+The later is to be used when the new configuration is already active.

+There are two functions mostly because there are two different web API styles for applying configuration changes:

+- The web request is a POST that provides a complete new configuration data.
+In that case houseconfig_update() should be used.
+- The web request is a GET that changes one individual item in the configuration.
+That change is applied live first, then houseconfig_save() is called to update the permanent storage (depot service or file).

+There is yet another use case for houseconfig_save(), when part of the configuration is automatically detected, and activated.
+For example, some smart switches or bulbes can be discovered on the network.
+They are automatically added to the configuration so that the user may edit their name or some location information.
+It would be inconvenient for the user to have to type the whole configuration manually, as a portion of it is a hardware ID or MAC address that is not really know in advance, and sometime cannot be obtained without monitoring the network.

 ```
 int houseconfig_find (int parent, const char *path, int type);